karjona/reapers/README.md

 Go to [karjona.github.io/reapers/](https://karjona.github.io/reapers/) to play the game!

+If you want to play the game with additional assets that couldn't fit in the 13KB limit, go to [itch.io](https://karjona.itch.io/reapers)!

 ## Backstory

 On the green fields near Mount Serrat, two otherworldly entities, Omiquiel, the devourer of souls, and Nomiquiel, the bestower of breath, come together once every thousand years to fight for the dominion of the living realms.